 The router does something different, it is smart.
 The router creates a network that all of your devices can access to communicate with each other within your home or office.
 This can be through a wired connection or through a WiFi connection.
 That network between your devices works with or without the modem.
 Without the modem, the router can not access the internet.
 When you connect the router to the modem, it then can give all of your devices access to the internet while still protecting your network.

 ...
 Wait, there's modems with built in routers??
 Yes!
+This is what usually confuses people about the difference between modem and router.
+I'll explain.
 There are modem/router combos.
 They still operate like having both devices would, but you only have to see one box.
 This is great for people who want to reduce clutter or want to ditch wires as much as possible.

 Ditch that modem rental fee!